PyFR/PyFR/doc/src/user_guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Periodically integrates the pressure and viscous stress on the boundary labelled ``name`` and writes out the resulting force vectors to a CSV file.
+Periodically integrates the pressure and viscous stress on the boundary labelled ``name`` and writes out the resulting force and moments (if requested) vectors to a CSV file.
 Parameterised with

 1. ``nsteps`` --- integrate every ``nsteps``: